 - So syntax can influence phonology.
 That's consistent with a system in which information flows from syntax to phonology only. - Can information also flow the other way?
-Can phonology influence syntax?

-Embick & Noyer 2001, Latin: the clitic -que 'and', attaches after first word of second conjunct:
+Can phonology influence syntax? - Embick & Noyer 2001, Latin: the clitic -que 'and', attaches after first word of second conjunct:

-[bonī puerī] [bon ae-que puellae] good boys goo d-and girls 'good boys and good girls' (p.
+[bonī puerī] [bon nae-que puellae] good boys go od-and girls 'good boys and good girls' (p.
 575)

-But when the second conjunct begins with a preposition, its syllable count matters:
+• But when the second conjunct begins with a preposition, its syllable count matters:

-circum- que ea loca in rēbus -que
+circum- que ea loca in rēbus- que

 around-and those places in things-and

 contrā- que lēgem dē prōvinciā- que

 against-and law from province-and (p.
 576)

-• Does that mean the syntax has to know how many syllables each word has?
-Let's discuss...
+?
+Does that mean the syntax has to know how many syllables each word has?
+Is that an issue?